Address: Pen Bay International Ltd. No.1, Sec.2 , Peng wan Road, Donggang Township, Pingtung County 928, Taiwan (R.O.C.)

 Circuit type: Permanent road and oval courses

-Penbay International Circuit is Taiwan's only international-standard circuit - but that's not what makes it distinctive.
+Penbay International Circuit is Taiwan's first international-standard circuit - but that's not what makes it distinctive.
 Rather, it is the huge seaplane-shaped viewing platform that utterly dominates the skyline at the southern portion of the track that makes this a truly unique facility.

 The viewing platform actually pre-dates the track by several years – which winds underneath it as it heads back to the pit straight – and is a celebration of the site's past life.
 Dapeng Bay, where the track is today situated, was once known as Toko and was the largest inland Japanese seaplane base on Taiwan during the Pacific War.
 Built in 1940, after World War II it remained a military installation in the hands of the Republic of China's hands, used as a training facility for the air force until 1978.

 Following the military pull-out, the site fell into a state of disrepair, though it remained historically significant.
 In 1997, Dapeng Bay was designated as a National Scenic Area and soon became a popular tourism and recreation destination.
 Some of the former air base's buildings were given protected 'historic' status in 2007, so it was not without some local controversy that the government announced a private company would be allowed to operate the base, allowing the investors to demolish part of the barracks and to build an international circuit as the first part of lavish plans to bring new tourist attractions to the area.

 The track opened in 2011, winding its way between some of the former military buildings and under the viewing platform.
 Irish driver Gary Thompson helped officially open Taiwan's all-new circuit by driving a Minardi F1 two seater race car around the track